y-board/light-the-y/_modules/conditionals.md

 ```
 </details>

-1. Reuse your code from the last module to make a single light circle around the board, but _only if Switch1 is turned on_.
+1. Reuse your code from the last module to make a single light circle around the board, but _only if switch 1 is turned on_.

-1. Make the light circle around in the opposite direction _if Switch2 is on_ but if both switches are on or off, do nothing.
+1. Make the light circle around in the opposite direction _if switch 2 is on_ but if both switches are on or off, do nothing.

 ## Challenges